JCN-9000/pdf2rmnotebook/README.md

     - -s option to scale notebook page size to ~A4
 - V2.2.0 - Convert to `rmn` files compatible with RCU
     - -r option to create `rmn` files
+- V2.2.1 - Fix duplicate pages.
+The .json file is not needed (anymore?) to give a name to the layer.
+Name is embedded in .rm file for each page.
-- V3.0.0 - DEV Adding options for rM Pro, default to .rmdoc format, convert more filetypes
+- V3.0.0 - DEV branch - Adding options for rM Pro, default to .rmdoc format, convert more filetypes

 ## Example